 Overweight and obesity are terms that refer to an excess of body fat.
 Body mass index (BMI) relates to increased weight-for-height and is a frequently used measure of obesity and overweight.
 The two terms denote different degrees of excess adiposity (body fat), and overweight can be thought of as a stage where an individual is at risk of developing obesity.
-The adverse health consequences associated with obesity are mostly related to an increased adiposity rather than increased weight per se 12 and it is therefore important that any indicator of obesity reflects this increased adiposity.
+The adverse health consequences associated with obesity are mostly related to an increased adiposity rather than increased weight per se and it is therefore important that any indicator of obesity reflects this increased adiposity.

-The increasing body of evidence that links obesity with numerous long-term and immediate physiological health risks highlights the importance of studying early overweight and obesity.
+There is considerable evidence linking obesity with numerous long-term and immediate physiological health risks which highlights the importance of studying early overweight and obesity.
 Childhood and adolescent obesity can persist into adulthood, where the direct health risks of obesity are severe and well-established.
-It has been estimated that up to 50% of obese adolescents remain obese in adulthood. ^{13,14} Other studies have linked childhood and adolescent overweight and obesity directly to middle-age mortality and a range of chronic diseases in adult life. ^{15,16,17,18,19} In addition to the increased risk for health problems in later life, children face immediate health consequences of obesity, including increased risks for an abnormal lipids profile and elevated blood pressure.
-20 Associations between childhood obesity and increased asthma prevalence21 and the incidence of type 2 diabetes mellitus22 have also been reported.
+It has been estimated that up to 50% of obese adolescents remain obese in adulthood.
+Other studies have linked childhood and adolescent overweight and obesity directly to middle-age mortality and a range of chronic diseases in adult life.15,16,17,18,19 In addition to the increased risk for health problems in later life, children face immediate health consequences of obesity, including increased risks for an abnormal lipids (fats in blood) profile and elevated blood pressure.
+Associations between childhood obesity and increased asthma prevalence and the incidence of Type 2 diabetes mellitus have also been reported.

 As well as the physiological health risks that arise as a result of obesity, the psychological effects of obesity are also being increasingly recognised; many of which can continue into adulthood.
-Studies have shown high levels of dissatisfaction with body size and shape amongst adolescents as well as a desire to be thinner, which increases in line with body mass and is more prevalent among girls.^{23,24,25} Other links to the psychological effects of obesity have been found to include low self esteem or self image,26 and depression.27 Symptoms of depression in adolescents have also been linked to higher BMI and low levels of physical activity,27 particularly among young women.28
+Studies have shown high levels of dissatisfaction with body size and shape amongst adolescents as well as a desire to be thinner, which increases in line with body mass and is more prevalent among girls.
+Other links to the psychological effects of obesity have been found to include low self esteem or self image, and depression.
+Symptoms of depression in adolescents have also been linked to higher BMI and low levels of physical activity, particularly among young women.